NCAR/cti-serial/README.md

 The driver creates device files, called **/dev/ttyCTI\***.

-This repository contains a debian directory for creating a native debian package.
+This repository contains a debian directory for creating a native debian package, and a **build_dpkg.sh** script to build it, typically in a container.

 The package contains the following configuration files:

 ## Contents of cti-serial package

 ### Kernel modules
 - cti_serial_core.ko

-### Executable binaries
+### Executable binaries on /usr/bin
 - arb_setbaud
 - setmodem
 - set485